Walkup Skydome (West Side)

-NAU Intercollegiate Athletics offers exciting competition in fifteen different sports programs for men and women at the NCAA Division I Level.
+NAU Intercollegiate Athletics offers exciting competition in 15 different sports programs for men and women at the NCAA Division I Level.
 The men participate in football (Championship Subdivision), basketball, tennis, cross country, and track and field (indoor and outdoor).
-The women compete in basketball, cross-country, golf, soccer, swimming and diving, tennis, volleyball, and track and field (indoor and outdoor).
-Both the men and women are members of the Big Sky Conference (with the exception of swimming and diving.
-Women's swimming and diving compete in the Western Athletic Conference.).
-The NAU Department of Athletics has a commitment to excellence in academics and strives to maintain a balance between athletics and academics.
+The women compete in basketball, cross country, golf, soccer, swimming and diving, tennis, volleyball, and track and field (indoor and outdoor).
+Both the men and women are members of the Big Sky Conference (with the exception of swimming and diving--women's swimming and diving compete in the Western Athletic Conference).
+The NAU Department of Athletics' primary goal is to provide an outstanding student-athlete experience culminating in graduation.

 There are over 50 home athletic events each year for you to attend.
 Combining your enthusiasm with the talent and determination of the Jacks, NAU will continue to develop programs in which you can take pride.

 All regular season home sports events are free for NAU students (by presenting a valid NAU ID).
 Any other spectator may obtain tickets at the Central Ticket Office or the event site.
 For further information, call the Central Ticket Office Information line at 928-523-5661 or the Department of Athletics at 928-523-0639.

 The Jack Pack is a free program to reward NAU students for their Lumberjack spirit!
 The program is simple: sign up today to become a member; scan your student ID at all sporting events to earn NAU credits; then, build up your NAU credits for exclusive rewards.
 Sign up here today!